How to Check If a Value Is in List in Excel (10 Ways)

 $B$5:$B$10 is the range where you are checking your desired value and E5 is the value which you are looking for.

-When COUNTIF finds the value in the list it will return a number depending on the occurrence of this value and so it will be greater than 0 and then IF will return Matched otherwise it will return Not Matched if the value is not in the list.
+When COUNTIF finds the value in the list, it will return a number of occurrences of this value, so it will be greater than 0.
+IF will then return Matched.
+Otherwise, it will return Not Matched if the value is not in the list.

 IF+COUNTIF function